gochirsukh/ruby_basics/README.md

 ## Ruby Training

 The repository is devided into two parts.
-Part one includes fundational Ruby such as variables, control flow, loops and more.
+Part one includes fundational Ruby such as variables, control flows, loops and more.
-A part two takes deep dive into **OOP**
+A part two takes a deep dive into **Objected Oriented Programming** with **Ruby**

 * [Ruby Basics Fundamentals](./ruby-basics-fundamentals)
 * [Object Oriented Ruby](./object-oriented-ruby)